 The minimum eligibility requirements established by the ABPTS for recertification are as follows:

 Candidates submit an application and review fee for recertification to document that they meet minimum eligibility requirements.
-Candidates either 1) state they intend to register for the next written examination or 2) submit their Professional Development Portfolio or 3) applicants may submit evidence of successful completion of an APTA-credentialed post professional clinical residency, within the past 10 years, in lieu of the PDP or exam.
+Candidates either 1) state they intend to register for the next written examination or 2) submit their Professional Development Portfolio or 3) applicants may submit evidence of successful completion of an APTA-accredited post professional clinical residency, within the past 10 years, in lieu of the PDP or exam.
 Candidates who choose the Professional Development Portfolio assessment must submit their portfolio with their application.
 The Specialist Certification Program distributes the recertification application and Professional Development Portfolios for peer review.
 Candidates must meet all requirements by the deadline.
 The Specialty Council will only consider experience completed by the deadline date toward recertification requirements.

 The recertification assessment fee of $650 for APTA members or $910 for nonmembers must be submitted with your application for recertification.

 Last Updated: 10/26/2020